Where do orders go?

-Quarterly reports that disclose where we route orders and the nature of our routing relationships, including any payments for order-flow arrangements, are publicly available.
+Quarterly reports that disclose where we route orders and the nature of our routing relationships, are publicly available.

 A point where an order to buy or sell a security is filled, such as a stock exchange or an electronic system.